 One year has passed since I left the Revival Fellowship.
 This brief amount of time away from Christianity has afforded me the opportunity to reflect on the beliefs I previously held.
 In writing this list, I am ashamed that 25 years of my life went defending these beliefs rather than investigating them.
+This list is inconclusive and a work-in-progress.
+I’ll continue to update this list as they come to mind; feel free to make suggestions in the comments.
+[2011]

-- The entire universe was created for me; my admiration, my “pleasure”.
+- The entire universe was created for me; my admiration, my pleasure.

 - Everything in life was part of some divine plan: at which I was the center.

-- God had direct access to my thoughts and “listened in” all the time.
+- God had direct access to my thoughts and listened in all the time.

-- I was able to communicate with God, at any time, by “praying” in my head.
+- I was able to communicate with God, at any time, by praying in my head.

 - I believed that I could, through God, work miracles and heal any disease,